-Because claim scores are calculated differently than a student’s overall score for English or mathematics, comparisons between claim and overall scores are not valid.
+Because claim scores are calculated differently, on a different scale, than a student’s overall score for English or mathematics, comparisons between claim and overall scores are not valid.

 Mathematics Claim 2 (Problem Solving) and Claim 4 (Modeling and Data Analysis) are combined for reporting purposes.
 Assessment items were similar for Claims 2 and 4, and the combination of these items into one combined score allows for a more accurate measure of student performance.

 he Target Analysis Report identifies relative areas of strength and weakness among the identified aggregate group, based on the assessment targets in English language arts and mathematics.
 The Target Analysis Report helps districts and buildings identify relative areas of weakness—regardless of proficiency level—to inform programmatic and instructional decisions.
-Assessment Targets are listed in the Target Text column, and the relative strength, weakness, or neither strength nor weakness on each target is listed in the Performance Indicator column.
+Assessment Targets are listed in the Target Text column, and the Performance Indicator column identifies each target as a relative strength, weakness, or neither strength nor weakness.

 CEPI uses data suppression rules to protect the privacy of individual students.
 Please see Grades 3-8 and High School Assessments Disclosure Avoidance for more details.